On the variational dual formulation of the Nash system and an adaptive convex gradient-flow approach to nonlinear PDEs: Introduction

 The primary goal of these approaches is to define convex variational principles for conservative and non-conservative (including dissipative) physical models to facilitate their solution, whether exact or approximate (through computation).
 For instance, they allow, using methods of the calculus of variations, the definition and proofs of existence of variational dual solutions to the Euler-Lagrange PDE systems of physical energy functionals whose global minimizers do not exist \cite[Sec.~5]{sga}, \cite{AGS24}.
-However, a somewhat unsettling aspect of the duality scheme with the zero base state is that many consistency results are obtained only on small time intervals, cf. \cite[Theorems 2.3 and 3.1]{CMP18}, \cite[Theorem 3.8]{V22}, \cite[Theorem 5.1]{BMO22}.
-In \cite{V25}, the first author succeeded in extending the consistency to large time intervals by introducing suitable time-dependent weights; as an application, he derived a variant of Dafermos principle for various PDE models that admit the variational dual formulation.